Pitching tents, Hong Kong democracy protesters dig in for long haul

 Scores of people ran a marathon in support of the students early on Saturday, and bridges remained festooned with umbrellas, protest art demanding full democracy and satirical images lampooning Leung Chun-ying, the city's Beijing-backed leader.

 The atmosphere was perhaps at its most relaxed since the Occupation movement began.
-Students, families and snap-happy tourists strolled along Harcourt Road, folding yellow paper origami umbrellas and penning colourful democracy missives.
+Students, families and snap-happy tourists strolled along Harcourt Road, folding yellow paper origami umbrellas and penning colorful democracy missives.

 Those notes have filled an entire covered walkway outside government headquarters christened the "Lennon" wall as a tribute to John Lennon.